 - Any unusual behavior or other signs.
 The doctor will examine your child carefully and watch for slowed growth and development, but your daily observations are very important.

 - Any medications that your child takes.
-Include any vitamins, herbs and over-the-counter medicines or supplements, and their doses.
+Include any vitamins, supplements, herbs and over-the-counter medicines, and their dosages.

 - Questions to ask your child's doctor.
 Don't be afraid to ask questions when you don't understand something.
-If you run out of time, ask to speak with a nurse or physician assistant, or leave a message for the doctor.
+If you run out of time, ask to speak with a nurse or leave a message for the doctor.

 - Why do you think my child does (or doesn't) have Rett syndrome?